wenfangdu/macism/README.md

   ```

 An extra argument `mSECONDS` is optional. e.g. `macism SOME_INPUT_SOURCE_ID
-mSECONDS`.
-A small purple bar on the bottom right of the screen will last for
+mSECONDS`, default to be `5`.
+For level 2 and 3, also show a small purple bar on
-`mSECONDS`, default to be `1`.
+the bottom right of the screen.

 An extra option `--noKeyboardOnly` will also enable none-keyboard input
 sources.